Who we are

 Paul brings enterprise and clinic based wellness experience along with high-level strategic and technical management to the Little Green Pharma team.
 He has 15 years’ experience in the health industry having previously co-founded Australia’s largest provider of enterprise health services.
 In recent years, Paul has been involved in several successful start-up organisations within the Australian pharmacy and global health technology markets.
 In his role at Little Green Pharma Paul will take a hands-on role in the growth of the operational team and technology integration.

 Rob has over 24 years of experience in engineering and management and is an Australian Institute of Management WA Alumni.
 He holds a Bachelor of Engineering Degree from the University of New South Wales and has previously been managing teams in the petroleum industry for over 10 years.
 Rob has skills that span technical management and project management in operational and commercial domains.

 Barb has over ten years’ experience in the pharmaceutical industry in both marketing and sales management roles with two global leaders and across a number of different disease states.
 She has spent the last three years widening her breadth of knowledge and experience working in technology start-ups.
 Barb has a Bachelor of Science degree and also has an MBA (Marketing Major) from Curtin Graduate School of Business.

-Celia has over fourteen years’ experience in marketing management, six of these working in media and four years in healthcare.
-She has spent the last three years at Seven West Media focusing on digital marketing and holds a Bachelor of Commerce (Marketing).
+Celia has over fifteen years’ experience in marketing management, two of these working in pharmaceutical, six in media and four years in primary healthcare.
+Before starting at Little Green Pharma she spent worked at Seven West Media focusing on digital marketing and holds a Bachelor of Commerce (Marketing).